ar4ntic/ServerSecurityAudit/documentation.md

 # Understanding the Results

-The PublicServer SecurityScan tool provides results in multiple formats to help you easily identify and address security issues.
+The Public Server Scanner tool provides results in multiple formats to help you easily identify and address security issues.

 ## Reading the Output